When the demand letter arrives,

-Marking work done doesn't show who knew, when they knew, or what leadership decided to do about it.
+Marking work done shows nothing about who knew, when they knew, or what leadership decided.

-- Photo or note first, on the phones your teams already carry.
+- Photo or video, on the phones your teams already carry.

 Tap photo · Hold video